aanfuso/database-validation/README.md

 # Database Validation

-Is a simple way to add validations for models and views through the limits established in your database.
+Is a simple way to add Active Record Validations to models and views through the limits established in your database.

 ## Installation